-- 1.43 The Licensing Authority recognises the valuable cultural, social and business importance that premises and events requiring a licence under the Licensing Act 2003 provides and welcomes the diversity of activities that are provided by licence holders.
-In respect of new businesses and developments involving licensable activities, the Licensing Authority welcomes an early opportunity to offer advice and guidance preferably before planning permission has been sought.
+- 1.43 The Licensing Authority recognises the valuable cultural, social and business importance that premises and events requiring a licence under the 2003 Act provides and welcomes the diversity of activities that are provided by licence holders.
+In respect of new businesses and developments involving licensable activities, the Licensing Authority welcomes an early opportunity to offer advice and guidance preferably before planning permission has been sought (Note: this does not detract from the advice at 1.24 above).
 At this stage, it is often easier and more cost effective to integrate issues such as crime and disorder, transport and public safety into the early design stages.
-With regard to existing businesses, discussions prior to submitting an application under the Licensing Act 2003 will be encouraged to assist applicants to develop their operating schedule.
+With regard to existing businesses, discussions prior to submitting an application under the 2003 Act will be encouraged to assist applicants to develop their operating schedule.
 The Licensing Authority, Essex Police and/or Essex County Fire and Rescue Service will offer as much reasonable advice and guidance to applicants as resources permit. - 1.44 The Licensing Authority may also seek to liaise with applicants and/or mediate between applicants and others who may make representations, to achieve a satisfactory outcome for all involved, wherever possible and where resources permit.
 Where an applicant considers that mediation and liaison may be likely or probable, it is recommended that the applicant discuss his proposal with the Licensing Authority's Licensing Team and those from whom they think representations are likely prior to submitting their application.

-Once an application has been lodged, there are statutory timescales imposed upon the application and determination process, which restrict the opportunity for such discussions, liaison and mediation. - 1.45 Appendix C provides details of various organisations, trade associations and reference literature that an applicant may find useful in preparing an operating schedule and running a safe premises/event.
+Once an application has been lodged, there are statutory timescales imposed upon the application and determination process, which restrict the opportunity for such discussions, liaison and mediation.

+1.45 Appendix C provides details of various organisations, trade associations and reference literature that an applicant may find useful in preparing an operating schedule and running a safe premises/event.